AaronEhambram/hypascore_localization/README.md

 ```

 ## <a name="How-to-run"></a>How to run
 The current implementation reads a rosbag and performs the localization offline at sensor rate.
 However, based on the script, you can use the approach also online providing the PoseEstimationSystem class the sensor data directly.
 To showcase the HyPaSCoRe Localization we first introduce a [quick start example](#quick-start).
 Furthermore, we provide [custom evaluation scripts](#evaluation).
-We also provide [map parsers](#map-parsers) so that you can generate your own .map-file for the regions you want to perform the localization.
+We also provide [map parsers](#map-parsers) so that you can generate your own .map-file for the regions you want to use our approach.
 The custom .map-file can be generated from .osm and .gml files.
-As we use contractors to deal with the set-membership-based uncertainty representation, we also provide interactive exemplary test-files to provide an intuitive undertanding of how the custom contractors work using the [codac library](http://codac.io/).
+As we use contractors to deal with the set-membership-based uncertainty representation, we also provide interactive exemplary test-files to provide an intuitive understanding of how the custom contractors work using the [codac library](http://codac.io/).
 ### <a name="quick-start"></a>Quick Start with an Exemplary KITTI Trajectory
 For a quick start we provide a preprocessed rosbag of the [KITTI 2011_10_03_drive_0027 raw data](https://www.cvlibs.net/datasets/kitti/raw_data.php?type=residential), the calibration data and the map.
 You can download the data [here](https://seafile.cloud.uni-hannover.de/d/13383f8fe90c4f73a3cb/).
 To start the example, the launch-file needs to be modified to specify the location of the downloaded data.
 Therefore, you need to edit `launch/hypascore_localization_0027kitti.launch`: